Flowers & Plants air freight from Kazakhstan to China

 Air Freight vs. Sea Freight

 Sea freight from China takes 25–35 days.
-Air freight via Schiphol takes 2–4 business days — including pickup, customs clearance, and delivery within the Netherlands.
+Air freight via Schiphol takes 2–4 business days — including collection, customs clearance, and delivery within the Netherlands.
 This makes air freight ideal for urgent replenishment, high-value products, or goods with limited shelf life.

 Customs on Imports from China